 Western religion arrived in the Foxe Basin in the early 1920s through Umik, an Inuk from Pond Inlet.
-He came to northern Foxe Basin preaching a blend of Anglicanism and Inuit spirituality.21 A Roman Catholic mission was built in 1931 at Avajuk, a site northeast of Igloolik Island.
-In 1937, the church sent the ship the St. Thérèse to Igloolik Island, carrying the building materials for a new mission station, which also became the first permanent qallunaat settlement in northern Foxe Basin.22 Overall, the establishment of a mission on Igloolik Island had little impact on the hunting and migration patterns of Amitturmiut, although some disabled and Elders chose to stay near the mission.23 Over time, however, many Christian ideas were absorbed into Inuit culture, with shamanism continuing in parallel.
-With the overlay of Canadian law on top of Christian ideas, many Inuit practices related to marriage and kinship, including spouse exchange, disappeared.24 Additionally, the rivalry between Roman Catholic and Anglican leaders created social divisions.25 government involvement.
-Inuit continued to hunt, but the introduction of new technologies affected traditional patterns of mobility and harvesting.
-The government relied on traders and missionaries to address the welfare of Inuit, while providing minimal interference in the direction of Inuit lives.
-Not until the establishment of DEW Line sites in Foxe Basin in the 1950s, would the government begin to play a more sustained role in the region.
+He came to northern Foxe Basin preaching a blend of Anglicanism and Inuit spirituality.
+A Roman Catholic mission was built in 1931 at Avajuk, a site northeast of Igloolik Island.
+In 1937, the church sent the ship the St. Thérèse to Igloolik Island, carrying the building materials for a new mission station, which also became the first permanent Qallunaat settlement in northern Foxe Basin.
+Overall, the establishment of a mission on Igloolik Island had little impact on the hunting and migration patterns of Ammiturmiut, although some disabled and Elders chose to stay near the mission.
+Over time, however, many Christian ideas were absorbed into Inuit culture, with shamanism continuing in parallel.
+With the overlay of Canadian law on top of Christian ideas, many Inuit practices related to marriage and kinship, including spouse exchange, disappeared.
+Additionally, the rivalry between Roman Catholic leaders created social divisions.